ketyung/tm_users_contract/readme.md

 ## Smart contract for ticket collection
-The smart contract for storing ahd handling users and cross-contract calls to other contracts of TicketMaker. https://ticketmaker.xyz
+The smart contract for storing and handling users and cross-contract calls to other contracts of TicketMaker. https://ticketmaker.xyz

 ## License